-The Charter argued strenuously that the settlement agreement of November 2015 required the Parent to notify it of any IEP meetings to be held by the School.
-It urges the conclusion that Parent's failure to do that (she became frustrated with the Charter's lack of responsiveness to her initial attempts to have it attend) somehow absolves it of its procedural responsibilities under the IDEA.
+The Charter argued strenuously that the settlement agreement of January 2016 required the Parent to notify it of any IEP meetings to be held by the School.
+It urges the conclusion that Parent's failure to do that somehow absolves it of its procedural responsibilities under the IDEA.
 I conclude to the contrary for two reasons.
 First, I have no authority to interpret or enforce a settlement agreement, and I decline to do so in this matter, J.K. v.
 Council Rock Sch.
 Dist., 833 F. Supp.
 2d 436 (E.D.
 Pa.
 2011); thus, I do not conclude that the Parent somehow waived her child's procedural rights under the IDEA.
 Second, even if Parent could be construed to have done so, a parent cannot absolve a local educational agency of its responsibilities under the IDEA.
 M.C. v.
 Central Reg.
 Sch.
 Dist., 81 F.3d 389, 397 (3d Cir.
-1996)(child's right to FAPE not dependent upon vigilance of the parents).
+1996)(child's right to FAPE not dependent upon vigilance of the Parent).
 Therefore, regardless of Parent's obligations under the settlement agreement, the Charter had a continuing obligation to comply with the IDEA for this child, and it unequivocally failed to do so.